jiayuem777/17637-menuserver/README.md

 5. Submitted Order page

 User can see the submitted orders on this page.
+The user must have a role of 'Employee' or 'Mana'

 On that page, under the title "Submitted Orders", there's a button group showing all the stores.
 By clicking on different buttons, the page will show the submitted orders form different stores respectively.